Skip to main content

 asyncio.run(main())

 This gives you full observability over every LLM call made during the red team run in your orq.ai workspace.
-See AI Router for supported models and configuration.
+See AI Gateway for supported models and configuration.